 Gary Nagle joined Glencore in 2000 in Switzerland as part of the Coal business development team.
-He was heavily involved in the reorganisation and transfer of a portfolio of assets to Xstrata in 2002, in conjunction with its initial listing on the London Stock Exchange.
+He was heavily involved in seeding a portfolio of assets to Xstrata in 2002, in conjunction with its initial listing on the London Stock Exchange.